chriskolb/SDDR-Species/README.md

 # pooled-models

 This folder contains the necessary code for the pooled SDDR models.
-The included folders contain the necessary `deepregression` repo, the pooled data set, Bayesian Optimization results, auxiliary scripts for data pre-processing and the model formulas, and the output of the scripts below.
+Nested folders contain the necessary `deepregression` repo, the pooled data set, Bayesian Optimization results, auxiliary scripts for data pre-processing and the model formulas, and the output of the scripts below.

 - **`bayes-hopt-pooled.R`**
 This script performs Bayesian Hyperparameter Optimization for all three predictor types.
 Subsequently, the models are estimated ten times to produce the final results.
 The folder "bayesian-optimization-results" contains the resulting `ParBayesianOptimization` objects and "performance-results" the respective AUC and Brier scores.
 Also runs for several days.